FlyingDiver/Indigo-HTTPd-2/README.md

 The first "action" the plugin supports is "/setvar".
 This will set the specified variables to the values given.
 For protection, the variables have "httpd_" prepended to the names provided.
 In this case, the Indigo variable "httpd_foo" would be set to "bar", and the Indigo variable "httpd_zig" would be set to "zag".
 If they don't exist, the variables are created in an "HTTPd" variable folder. "/setvar" is available with either GET or POST http methods.

-The next action is "/webhook" which is available using http POST only.
+The next action is "/webhook".
 The syntax is similar:

     http://username:password@my.domain.org:5566/webhook?name=test